Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 ### Bri'ish

-You know the *English* language and you gain the [Dominion's Armaments] Origin feat.
+You know the *English* language and you gain the [:option-feat-origin: Skilled Dominion's Armaments] Origin feat.

 ### Desperate Inspiration